naveenreddyalkaverse/humane-searcher/README.md

 - SUCCESS RESPONSE : see search for explanation and scenarios

-- ERROR RESPONSE: see search for explanation and scenarios
+- ERROR RESPONSE: See Common Error Scenarios

 ###### **Method 2**